Contents

 While pilots and copilots operate fixed-wing aircraft (airplanes) to transport cargo or passengers, flight engineers are responsible for aircraft design and maintenance.

 Professional pilots need certificates and ratings from the Federal Aviation Administration (FAA) and flight training with an independent FAA-certified instructor or school.
+Note that commercial pilot is one of the best-paying jobs you can get without a degree.
 Flight engineers, on the other hand, should have a bachelor’s degree in a relevant field and an FAA-issued certificate.

 Florida is the 4th best-paying state for airline pilots, copilots, and flight engineers after Washington, Illinois, and California.